CEL-240/Cosc-Notes/Python.md

 >> for hobbit in fellowship:
 ...     print(hobbit + 'is in the fellowship') hobbit is a created variable and applies to every object in the list ...
-Frodois in the fellowship
+Frodo is in the fellowship    #for loops iterate through each item, this code block goes through each name and prints whatever name is in the fellowship
-Samis in the fellowship
+Sam is in the fellowship
-Maryis in the fellowship
+Mary is in the fellowship
-Pipis in the fellowship
+Pip is in the fellowship
 >>>

 BRANCHING (if elif and else)